cloudant-labs/slate/docs2017/src/basics/index.md

 -   `PUT`

-    Used to 'store' a specific resource.
+    Used to store a specific resource.
     In the API for {{site.data.keyword.cloudant_short_notm}},
     `PUT` is used to create new objects, including databases,